epfl-ada/ada-2023-project-chatchuipt/readme.md

 ## `Task 5:` Beer seasonality predictor model
 -Is it possbile to predict the seasonality of a beer based only on its ABV, IBU and SRM using linear models ?

 ## `Task 6:` Region specificity
 Now that a worldwide pattern have been observed for the number of ratings for different styles of beers, do we find also this pattern at smaller scale ?
 Do we have different specific regionality patterns in North America, Europa or Oceania ?

 ## `Task 7:` Best seasonal beer award
-Beer styles regroup a big amount of beers and represent an average seasonability for a batch of beers.
+Beer styles regroup a big amount of beers and represent an average seasonality for a batch of beers.
 Thus, can we identify the most winter and summer beers, which are the most impacted by the year periods ?

 # Proposed additional datasets (if any)
 - Two additionals datasets were provided to complete the data with the bitterness index and the color index of the beer.
 The Bitterness dataset (called IBU) and the colorness (called SRM) were found based on multiple site comparisons and ChatGPT to confirm the reliability of the results.
 Note that those values are only an approximation of the real indexes but due to the binary classification (and not continuous prediction), the error that could be added is reasonable as we exclude beers with intermediate bitterness and/or color and only focus on extreme values for the seasonality.